JRubalcaba/jrubalcaba.github.io/posts/temperature_distributions.md

 <img src="/images/posts/bodytemp.jpg">

->The operative temperature is the equilibrium temperature of an individual in a microenvironment, and depend on multiple sources and sinks >of heat energy, the body size, shape and radiative proprieties of the animal such as its color and reflectance.
+>>The operative temperature is the equilibrium temperature of an individual in a microenvironment, and depend on multiple sources and sinks >>of heat energy, the body size, shape and radiative proprieties of the animal such as its color and reflectance.

 But knowing the repertoire of operative temperatures is only part of the job.
 We also need to understand how individuals use these microhabitats to control body temperature throughout the day.
 For example, if lizards target a preferred temperature of 31ºC during the day and they can select among exposed areas (operative temperature 37ºC), shaded microenvironments (26ºC) and burrows (21ºC), they will likely move between exposed and shaded areas to maintain body temperature near their preferred value.

 How can we quantify the probability of using each microhabitat? and beyond that, can we model the probability distribution of body temperatures that individuals will experience while moving among microhabitats?
-This is what we aimed <a href = "https://www.amnat.org/an/newpapers/MayRubalcaba.html" target="_blank"> here </a>, applying the maximum entropy theory, a procedure to derive statistical distributions when we know little about the actual rules governing the behaviour of the system.
+This is what we aimed <a href = "https://www.amnat.org/an/newpapers/MayRubalcaba.html" target="_blank"> here </a>, applying the maximum entropy theory, a procedure to derive statistical distributions when we know little about the rules governing the behaviour of the system.